 Your module lecturer will explain to you how the criteria have been applied to produce your mark.
-If you wish to appeal the decision of an Assessment Board, you may do so but only under specific grounds and after your results have been ratified by an Assessment Board.
+If you wish to appeal the decision of an Assessment Board, you may do so but only under specific grounds and after your results have been ratified by an

+Assessment Board.
 Please note that this is not a procedure to challenge academic judgment.
-If you feel you have grounds for an academic appeal you will need to contact the HE Policy and Compliance Officer to put forward a claim for an academic appeal.
-The Assessment Regulations can be found on the VLE.
+If you feel you have grounds for an academic appeal you will need to contact the HE Quality and Student Engagement Officer Co-ordinator to put forward a claim for an academic appeal.
+The Assessment Regulations can be found on the VLE